Independence Oaks

 Archery Range

 Give archery a shot at Independence Oaks County Park!
 Archery is a great way to build strength and improve concentration.
 It boosts hand-eye coordination, enhances upper body strength and increases confidence.
 There is no charge to use the facility or equipment on site during Open Archery Range hours on Thursdays in season.
-The Archery Range is currently closed.
-Please check back in the spring for 2026 opening dates.
+The Archery Range will open for the 2026 season on Thursday, May 7.
 For more information, call 248-858-0916.

 Archery Hunting